A. The truth of Jesus' resurrection.

 i.
 For some, this would just be spiritual sounding talk, which showed more pride than humility.
 But Paul meant it.
 He regarded himself as the least of the apostles because he persecuted the church of God.
 Paul always remembered how he had sinned against Jesus' church.
 He knew that he was forgiven; yet he remembered his sin.

 ii.
-Paul felt - rightly so - his sins were worse because he was responsible for the death, imprisonment, and suffering of Christians, whom he persecuted before his life was changed by Jesus (Acts 8:3; 9:1-2, Galatians 1:13, Philippians 3:6, 1 Timothy 1:15).
+Paul felt - rightly so - that his sins were worse because he was responsible for the death, imprisonment, and suffering of Christians, whom he persecuted before his life was changed by Jesus (Acts 8:3, Acts 9:1-2, Galatians 1:13, Philippians 3:6, and 1 Timothy 1:15).

 b.
 But by the grace of God I am what I am: Paul gave the grace of God all the credit for the change in His life.
-He was a changed man, forgiven, cleansed, full of love when once he was full of hate.
+He was a changed man, forgiven, cleansed, and full of love when he used to be full of hate.
 He knew this was not his own accomplishment, but it was the work of the grace of God in him.

 i.
 The grace that saves us also changes us.
 Grace changed Paul.
 You can't receive the grace of God without being changed by it.
 The changes don't come all at once, and the changes are not complete until we pass to the next life, but we are indeed changed.

 ii.
 "You see that the mark of a child of God is that by the grace of God he is what he is; what do you know about the grace of God?
 'Well, I attend a place of worship regularly.'
 But what do you know about the grace of God?
 'I have always been an upright, honest, truthful, respectable man.'
 I am glad to hear it; but what do you know about the grace of God?"
 (Spurgeon)

 iii. "'By the grace of God' we not only are what we are, but we also remain what we are.
 We should long ago have ruined ourselves, and damned ourselves, if Christ had not kept us by his almighty grace."
 (Spurgeon)